 - Summary of FEHB Benefits – § 11 – Last few pages of brochure

-There are several great web-based tools, such as Consumer’s Checkbook and Plan Smart Choice you can access to help you make FEHB comparisons.
+There are several great web-based tools, such as Consumer’s Checkbook that you can access to help you make FEHB comparisons.
 But before you use these tools, you may want to narrow down your options so you’re comparing only two or three plans.

 Armed with the right tools, good questions, and an understanding of your healthcare needs, you can use gravity to hold your healthcare costs down.